-All the balls in the argument shall have the origin as center.
-Consider a Euclidean ball of radius $R$ contained in $U$.
+All of the balls in the argument shall have the origin as center.
+Consider an Euclidean ball of radius $R$ contained in the neighborhood $U$.
 Since the topologies induced by the two distances are the same, we can find a $d$-ball of radius $r>0$ inside the Euclidean one.
-We want to use the fact that the points $p_n$ go to zero, and are different from $0$, to construct a `pseudo' geodesic as a chain of segments that has a controlled number of pieces, with end point $H(p_n)$ outside the $d$ ball of radius $r$.
-Now, fix $p_n$ and consider the path segment $\sigma_1:=[0,p_n ]$.
-We have a map $f_1$ with the properties of the hypothesis - $k$-\bilip and moves angles by less than $\pi/3$ - such that $f_1(0)=p_n$, so we can move $\sigma_1$ to a second path $\sigma_2:=f_1([0,p_n ])$.
-We have a new end point $f_1(p_n)$.
-Note that since $f_1$ doesn't distort angle so much, then the end point of $\sigma_2$ is quantitatively farther from $0$ than the previous one, $p_n$.
-How much?
-Consider that $f_1$ moves tangent vectors by an angle no more than $\pi/3$, shrinks distances by no more than $1/k$, and the function $\omega$ from (\ref{omega}) controls the distortion from being linear.
-Then
+We want to use the fact that the points $p_n$ go to zero, and are different from $0$, to construct a `pseudo' geodesic as a chain of a controlled number of points, whose final point $H(p_n)$ will be outside the $d$ ball of radius $r$.